kneeko97/cse15l-lab-reports/lab-report-1-week-2.md

 - ls -a
 - pwd

 2. If terminal language is new to you, you are bound to make mistakes but do not get discouraged.
-This is where the most learning will going to come.
-Below, you can see the attempts I made at trying out some of the commands.
+This is where the most learning is going to come.
+Below, you can see the attempts I made at trying out some commands.

 ![Image](Trying-some-commands.png)

 **Step 4 - Moving Files with scp**

-1. To logout of the remote server using this command
+1. To logout of the remote server use this command
 ```
 exit
 ```